Fazendaaa/AnilistBot/README.md

 # Contributing
 Please, I'm not a native/fluent english speaker, so whether you see a variable name wrote the wrong way or even some comment where I've wrote something with the wrong "past perfect way of life" or something like that, please let me know it.
 Not always is just about the code, but rather making it more clear to other people to learn from it.

-So, whether is code or not you can help me out making this code more accessible by reading the [CONTRIBUTING.md](./docs/contributing/CONTRIBUTING.md).
+So, whether is code or not you can help me out making this code more accessible or even supporting trough a new language or fixing some mistranslated content.
+Just read the [CONTRIBUTING.md](./docs/contributing/CONTRIBUTING.md).

 # TODO
 Since I will be keeping this README up to date with any major change and I don't use any versioning system to log all the fixed bugs or previous projects updates, you can still have a taste of what comes next and what is being under analysis right in the [Projects](https://github.com/Fazendaaa/AnilistBot/projects/) tab.
+But I can give you a taste what I have in mind:

+* Improve metric in time watching Anime
+* Anilist connection
+* Anime/manga review
+* Support to anime/manga news besides ANN -- to improve news accessibility
+* Natural Language Processing -- You can really have a talk to this bot
+* Anime and Manga recommendation -- Create a engine to it:
+    * Improve this engine through image, video and audio processing
+* Create a site displaying info about:
+    * Trending animes/mangas
+    * A graph showing anime/mangas distances between users likes

 # Deployment
 This bot is up and running at [Heroku](http://heroku.com/) in a [Docker](https://www.docker.com/) container.
 You can also deploy yourself this bot into Heroku through: